Frequently Asked Questions

 Your rod components will be ordered the same day and your rods will be built on receipt of components.
 Cajun Custom Rods®, Inc. wlll keep you informed as to build status and progress untll your rods are completed and delivered.

-As soon as your Cajun Rods®/items are shipped you will receive an e-mail notification and a FEDEX tracking number so you can check the shipping status at any time.
-You can go to FEDEX.com directly and enter your tracking number to view shipment status.
+As soon as your Cajun Rods®/items are shipped you will receive an e-mail notification and either a UPS or a FEDEX tracking number so you can check the shipping status at any time.
+You can go to UPS.com or FEDEX.com directly and enter your tracking number to view shipment status.
 If you have other questions about shipping, handling, or rates please contact us at: email@example.com

 Please understand that Cajun Rods®, Inc. is not responsible for lost or damaged packages once shipped.
-In the event that your rod is damaged in shipment, you will need to contact FEDEX directly to process a claim with FEDEX.
+In the event that your rod is damaged in shipment, you will need to contact UPS or FEDEX directly to process a claim.

-Cajun Rods®, Inc. shall provide you with a FEDEX shipping and tracking number by which you can locate and track “real time” the Cajun Rods® you ordered … from our shop directly to the final destination that you selected.
-In the event that an order is lost or worst case, damaged, the declared value (automatically included in your order) is how you are able to file the claim with FEDEX.
-Unfortunately, once the item is released to FEDEX, FEDEX holds all liability and accountability for your item until your item is successfully delivered to your selected destination.
+Cajun Rods®, Inc. shall provide you with a UPS or FEDEX shipping and tracking number by which you can locate and track “real time” the Cajun Rods® you ordered … from our shop directly to the final destination that you selected.
+In the event that an order is lost or worst case, damaged, the declared value (automatically included in your order) is how you are able to file the claim with UPS or FEDEX.
+Unfortunately, once the item is released to UPS or FEDEX, the carrier holds all liability and accountability for your item until your item is successfully delivered to your selected destination.
 However, if you are having any issues please do not hesitate to contact us and we will assist to the best of our ability.